r-hub/blog/content/post/2021-07-29-caching/index.md

 </div>

-### Stateful functions

-This is not caching per se, but good to know!
-The [Advanced R book](https://adv-r.hadley.nz/function-factories.html?q=closure#stateful-funs) by Hadley Wickham presents *stateful functions* that "allow you to maintain state across function invocations".
+In the [Advanced R book](https://adv-r.hadley.nz/function-factories.html?q=closure#stateful-funs) by Hadley Wickham such function factories are called *stateful functions* that "allow you to maintain state across function invocations".
 It also has a warning on not abusing them.

 > "Stateful functions are best used in moderation.
 As soon as your function starts managing the state of multiple variables, it's better to switch to R6, the topic of Chapter 14."